intermobs/iwaytruth/content/pages/about.md

         self:
           textAlign: center
       type: TitleBlock
-    subtitle: This is details abput or Church
+    subtitle: This is details about or Church
     plans:
       - title:
         price: Who We Are